McDonald’s Organizational Culture Analysis

 4. Diversity and inclusion

 People-Centricity.
 McDonald’s organizational culture prioritizes employees’ needs and development.
-The company’s Core Values and Standards of Business Conduct emphasize the importance of supporting people.
-This is understandable, considering that McDonald’s is a service business.
-To ensure support for people, the company’s organizational culture encourages employees to engage management to help improve processes and procedures.
+The company’s core values and standards for business conduct emphasize the importance of supporting people.
+This is understandable, considering that the fast-food company is also a service business.
+To ensure support for people, the company’s workplace culture motivates employees to communicate with management to help improve processes and procedures.
+Employee behaviors based on this corporate culture influence the effectiveness of McDonald’s marketing mix (4P), considering that the company promotes its foods and beverages, as well as the service that workers provide in preparing and serving these items listed on the menu.

 Individual Learning.
 McDonald’s organizational culture highlights the importance of lifelong learning.
 The belief is that individual learning promotes productivity, quality, and business effectiveness.
 To facilitate individual learning, the company offers training and development opportunities through Hamburger University, internships, global mobility, and leadership development programs.
-These efforts ensure that McDonald’s maintains an organizational culture that motivates employees to keep learning.
+These efforts ensure that the restaurant company maintains a work culture that motivates employees to keep learning.
+The goals derived from McDonald’s mission statement and vision statement are achieved using the knowledge, skills, and abilities enhanced through this characteristic of the company culture.

 Organizational Learning.
 McDonald’s organizational culture also supports organizational learning.
 The firm aims to use individual learning to develop organizational knowledge to push the business forward to new heights of performance.
-McDonald’s applies this feature of its organizational culture through policies, programs and meetings that encourage employee feedback and knowledge sharing.
+McDonald’s applies this feature of its corporate culture through policies, programs, and meetings that encourage employee feedback and knowledge sharing.
+The communication channels in McDonald’s organizational structure (corporate structure) facilitate knowledge dissemination alongside this characteristic of the business culture.

 Diversity and Inclusion.
 McDonald’s official human resource management policy states that diversity and inclusion are key factors in the firm’s organizational culture.
-McDonald’s recognizes the importance of diversity and inclusion in optimizing HR capabilities to deal with an increasingly diverse market.
-To ensure support for diversity and inclusion, McDonald’s organizational culture encourages employees, suppliers, franchisees, and customers to give their feedback and engage in meaningful conversations to improve the business.
+The restaurant chain company recognizes the importance of diversity and inclusion in optimizing HR capabilities to deal with an increasingly diverse market.
+To ensure support for diversity and inclusion, McDonald’s corporate culture encourages employees, suppliers, franchisees, and customers to give their feedback and engage in meaningful conversations to improve the business in this cultural aspect.

 McDonald’s organizational culture has the advantage of enabling the company to improve quality of service through people-centricity, individual learning, and organizational learning.
 However, excellence and high quality are considerations not effectively covered in the corporate culture.
-While McDonald’s highlights learning and support for people in the organizational culture, there is no emphasis on excellence in individual performance.
-Thus, a possible improvement is for McDonald’s to emphasize excellence and high quality output in its organizational culture.
+While the fast-food company highlights learning and support for people in the work culture, there is no emphasis on excellence in individual performance.
+Thus, an improvement option is for McDonald’s to emphasize excellence and high-quality output in its organizational culture.

 References